Green liquid filled padmounted transformer roped off for testing

 Induced Potential Test

-The induced potential test is another overvoltage test, like the applied potential test.
-It is also a routine IEEE test performed on all newly manufactured transformers.
-Like applied potential testing, this particular test is currently not included among the list of tests performed on remanufactured transformers.
 To perform this test, a voltage “greater-than-rated volts per turn to the transformer” (IEEE C57.12.90-2021, p.
-62) is applied and gradually increased for a designated period of time, depending on the frequency at which the test is performed (the frequency supplied must be raised to prevent over-excitation of the core, as the applied test voltage is significantly higher than the rated voltage).
+62) is applied.
+The voltage is then gradually increased for a designated period of time.
+The increase depends on the frequency at which the test is performed.
+(The frequency supplied must be raised to prevent over-excitation of the core, since the applied test voltage is significantly higher than the rated voltage).
 The formula for establishing the minimum test frequency is set forth in section 10.7.2 of IEEE C57.12.90.

 Impulse Test

-Impulse testing is another test that is only performed on newly manufactured units at the factory.
-The purpose of this test is to analyze a transformer's ability to withstand large voltage surges, as would be common in a typical electrical system.
-During normal service conditions, transformers are often exposed to sudden high-voltage spikes resulting from lightning or the operation of switches.
-Along with induced and applied potential tests, we are again testing the dielectric strength of the insulation system in the transformer.
+During normal service conditions, transformers are often exposed to sudden high-voltage spikes.
+Those could be from lightning or the operation of switches.
+This test focuses on the dielectric strength of the transformer's insulation system.
+(Similar to induced and applied potential tests.)
 In the case of lightning, the voltage wave can take a variety of forms.
 For this reason, the impulse test is designed to imitate both the form of the wave and the succession in which the various wave shapes may occur.
 For class I power transformers, these are one reduced full wave, one full wave, two chopped waves, and two full waves.
 For pad-mounted distribution transformers, these are one reduced wave and one full wave.

 Insulation Power Factor Test